VEckardt/IntegrityChartStarter/README.md

 - Java 1.7 (or 1.8)

 ## Hints
 - There is another build-in configuration.
-When enabled, the Chart Starter is picking up automatically all type related admin or r user charts.
-Surprinsingly this method is not working anymore, although the code looks still good.
+When enabled, the Chart Starter is picking up automatically all type related admin or user charts.
+Surprinsingly, this method isn't working anymore, although the code looks still good.
 - There is a brother available, the Report Starter.
 With almost the same functionality.

 ## Known Limitations